jbak17/babyname/README.md

    * UserController: registration and login functions
    * HomeController: basic navigation routing
    * WebsocketController: handles in/out for websocket
+   * ApiController: api services for this and other applications.
 * Model
     * User: contains declaration and helpers on companion object.
 * Services